T0mLam/2025-FMCWRadar/docs/docs/research/paper-summaries/key-takeaways-from-human-non-human-classification-demo.md

-# Key Takeaways: MM Wave Radar Human Identification
+# MM Wave Radar Human Identification

 This research outlines the critical architecture and methodology needed to achieve **individual human identification** (identifying which person is present) using mmWave radar, based on the principles demonstrated by the TI Sensor-to-Cloud project.